 These webinars for parents of infants, toddlers, preschoolers, and school-age children are packed with real-life strategies and tips to help you and your children not just cope, but thrive.

-Presented by The MIT Work-Life Center
+Presented by the MIT HR Center for WorkLife and WellBeing

 These monthly introductory discussions are specially designed for expectant parents and those new to parenting or child care.
 Each session addresses your different infant and toddler child care options, what child care costs, how to find and evaluate your child care choices, planning your parental leave, and the transition to parenting.

 These sessions are open to the entire MIT community, and will be offered during the following dates and times: